Bob’s been in touch with his scratch built HO trolley line:

 Tony from Stockport”

 That’s all for today folks.
-A huge thanks to the two Bobs.
+A huge thanks to Bob for sharing his HO scale trolley, and to Tony too.

 In fact, it’s given me an idea, I think I might do a post linking to all the layouts that don’t take up a lot of space.